dannytylee/outages-eda-modeling/README.md

 ## Hypothesis Testing

-**Severe weather and Intentional attack**
+**Cause Category and Outage Duration**

-Null Hypothesis: The distribution of outage duration with cause of 'severe weather' and 'intentional attack' are drawn from the same distribution and any observed difference is due to random chance
+**Null Hypothesis**: The distribution of outage duration with cause of 'severe weather' and 'intentional attack' are drawn from the same distribution and any observed difference is due to random chance

-Alternative Hypothesis: The distributions of outage duration with cause of 'severe weather' and 'intentional attack' are drawn from different population distributions
+**Alternative Hypothesis<**: The distributions of outage duration with cause of 'severe weather' and 'intentional attack' are drawn from different population distributions

+We created a new column representing the missingness of power outage cause for each row, and shuffled this column for permutation.
+Because outage duration is a numerical variable, we use the absolute mean difference of outage duration when power outage cause is and is not missing as our test statistics.

-Significance Level: To ensure the accuracy of our conclusion on whether sereve weather adn intentional attacks come from the same distribution, we decided to use the conventional significance level of 5%
+**Significance Level:** To ensure the accuracy of our conclusion on whether sereve weather adn intentional attacks come from the same distribution, we decided to use the conventional significance level of 5%

 Below shows the empirical distribution of our test statistics with 1000 permutations, the vertical red line marks the observed test statistic and the vertical purple line marks the critical value.